 - BUTTER.
 Butter and mushrooms should basically get married because together they taste like heaven.
 Use butter to brown those mushrooms and onions.

 - Use a good pot.
-I used a dutch oven made with cast iron and it doesn’t have to be expensive.
+I used a dutch oven made with cast iron and it doesn’t have to be expensive for the mushrooms.
 When making a double recipe I use my slow cooker insert to brown those mushrooms.

 - You don’t have to, but adding a tablespoon of butter to the slow cooker gives the rice a deliciously rich texture and keeps it moist.